emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner/en/chapter2/lesson1.md

 I threw a lot at you here.
 But you actually know all of it now!
 We can break it down:

 1. We defined a new contract named `Art`
-2. We defined a dictionary named `artPieces` that maps an 'id' to an `ArtDetails` struct with that 'id'
+2. We defined a dictionary named `artPieces` that maps an 'id' to an `ArtPiece` struct with that 'id'
-3. We defined a new Struct called `ArtDetails` that contains 4 fields
+3. We defined a new Struct called `ArtPiece` that contains 4 fields
-4. We defined a new function named `uploadArt` that takes in 4 arguments and creates & stores a new `ArtDetails` with them.
-It then creates a new mapping from `id` -> the `ArtDetails` associated with that 'id'
+4. We defined a new function named `uploadArt` that takes in 4 arguments and creates & stores a new `ArtPiece` with them.
+It then creates a new mapping from `id` -> the `ArtPiece` associated with that 'id'

 If you can understand these things, you've made significant progress.
 If you're struggling with this a bit, no worries!
 I would maybe review some of the concepts from the past few lessons.